ibexa/documentation-developer/docs/guide/http_cache.md

 #### Troubleshooting - Cache header too long errors

-In case of complex Content, for instance Landing Pages with many blocks, or RichText with a lot of embeds/links, you might get into trouble with too long cache header on responses.
+In case of complex content, for instance Landing Pages with many blocks, or RichText with a lot of embeds/links, you can encounter problems with too long cache header on responses.
 Because of this, necessary cache entries may not be tagged properly.
 You may also see `502 Headers too long` errors, and webserver refusing to serve the page.

 Here are some options on how to solve this issue: